vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Package Manager/Package Errors.md

 ### Resolution
 If a package has errors, either:
-1. The package is not compatible with your Unity release.
+1. The package isn't compatible with your Unity release.
-2. The package is not compatible with another package.
+2. The package isn't compatible with another package.
 3. The package is corrupted.

 The solution to all 3 problems is to upgrade or downgrade the package until a version has compatibility with your project.